daviddenton/fintrospect/src/test/scala/examples/full/README.md

 7. Logging of every 10 successful requests should be made.

 #### running this demo app
-Checkout the Fintrospect repo source and start a local environment by running the ```RunnableEnvironment``` App.
+Clone the Fintrospect repo and start a local environment by running the ```RunnableEnvironment``` App.
 This will start the application on port 9999 which has been configured to use a fake versions of the remote dependencies (on ports 10000 and 10001).
 From there, just point your browser at <a target="_top" href="http://localhost:9999/">http://localhost:9999/</a>.